holding-digital/coding_test-de/README.md

-# Coding Challenge - Data Scientist
+# Coding Challenge - Data Engineer

 This repository was created to host the helper files for the Data Engineering role challenge.

-The instructions below imply you have a minimum knowledge on how to run the Python data generator.
-That code will need to run to interact with your solution.
-This does not imply your solution too should be developed in Python.
+The instructions below imply you have a minimum knowledge on how to run a docker container.
+This does not imply your \
+solution too should run in Docker.
 You are free to write your solution in the language of your preference within a short list we provide.
+However, we recommend\
-However, we recommend you choose a language that you judge is the most appropriate for this kind of problem, taking into account easyness and time to develop, performance, and availability of libraries and connectors that might be helpful.
+you choose a language that you judge is the most appropriate for this kind of problem, taking into account easyness and time\
+to develop, performance, and availability of libraries and connectors that might be helpful.

 The languages you can consider as candidates for most appropriate ate:
 * JavaScript